Jabulanimsengi/stylrSA/PRODUCTION_DEPLOYMENT.md

 ## What Was Fixed

+1. **Rate Limiting (429 Errors)** - Removed global ThrottlerGuard that was blocking legitimate users from browsing.
+Auth endpoints still protected with specific limits (5 attempts per 15 minutes).

-1. **WebSocket CORS Error** - WebSocketGateway was using wildcard `*` which doesn't work with credentials.
+2. **WebSocket CORS Error** - WebSocketGateway was using wildcard `*` which doesn't work with credentials.
 Now uses the CORS_ORIGIN environment variable.

-2. **API Routing** - Removed incorrect localhost rewrites from vercel.json.
+3. **API Routing** - Removed incorrect localhost rewrites from vercel.json.
 The next.config.ts now properly handles all API routing using NEXT_PUBLIC_API_ORIGIN.

-3. **Mobile Responsiveness** - Dashboard cards (Manage Bookings, Your Services, Manage Gallery) now properly fit on 375px screens.
+4. **Mobile Responsiveness** - Dashboard cards (Manage Bookings, Your Services, Manage Gallery) now properly fit on 375px screens with optimized padding, font sizes, and layout.

-4. **Mobile Navbar Color** - Changed from purple to black as requested.
+5. **Mobile Navbar Color** - Changed primary color from purple to black for better visibility.

 ## Testing After Deployment